johnny-liaw/obsidian/Permanent Notes/Blockchain ⛓/Ethereum Contract Execution.md

 > 💡 Ethereum contracts are executed by a node mining a block containing a transaction to that contract.

 - When a transaction is made, it gets added to the block to be mined.
 - All nodes race to mind that specific block containing that transaction.
+	- The time taken to mind a block is called [[Blocktime]]